Comrade Tran Ngoc Que - Secretary of Can Tho Provincial Party Committee during the August Revolution in 1945. Photo archive

 The political cadres who returned from Con Dao prison were reinforced for the Southern Party Committees at all levels.
 Later, comrade Tran Ngoc Que still remembered them forever, including comrade Ton Duc Thang, comrade Le Duan, comrade Pham Hung, comrade Nguyen Van Linh...

-Comrade Tran Ngoc Que, Secretary of the Can Tho Provincial Party Committee during the August Revolution of 1945, a delegate to the first, second and third National Assembly of the Democratic Republic of Vietnam.
-He accompanied the army and people of Can Tho in the arduous resistance war against the French, and together they won power for the people during the August Revolution of 1945.
+Comrade Tran Ngoc Que, Secretary of the Can Tho Provincial Party Committee during the August Revolution of 1945, a delegate of the first, second and third National Assembly of the Democratic Republic of Vietnam.
+He accompanied the army and people of Can Tho in the arduous resistance war against the French, and together they won the government for the people during the August Revolution of 1945.

 Tran Ngoc Que Secondary School, An Binh Ward, Can Tho City.
 Photo: DUY KHOI